Macroscopic production of highly nuclear-spin-polarized molecules from IR-excitation and photodissociation of molecular beams: Introduction

-In contrast, the polarization of nuclear spins in a molecular beam, via the IR-excitation method, occurs by the intramolecular transfer of rotational to nuclear polarization via the hyperfine interaction on the ${\rm \mu s}$ timescale, and thus does not require any type of beam separation.
-The lack of need to spatially separate the spin-states in the molecular beam allows the beam area $A$ and density $\rho$ to be much higher than for beam-separation methods, e.g. $A{\sim}100$ cm\textsuperscript{2}, and $\rho{\sim}10^{15}-10^{16}$ cm\textsuperscript{-3}, which are 2 and 4-5 orders of magnitude higher, respectively (we note that demonstrations of rovibrational polarization transfer to nuclear spin have been performed for HCl~\cite{sofikitis}, HD~\cite{bartlett}, and D\textsubscript{2}~\cite{bartlettd2} using expansions with backing pressures of 0.5-1 bar, and molecular densities at the laser interaction region of at least $10^{15}$ cm\textsuperscript{-3}; no significant depolarization was observed out to ${\sim}20$ ${\rm \mu s}$ of hyperfine beating).
-This increase in $A$ and $\rho$ potentially allows a total production rate $Av\rho$ of up to ${\sim}10^{23}$ s\textsuperscript{-1}.
-The production rate must be matched by absorbed photons for the IR-excitation and photodissociation steps: tabletop IR-excitation and photodissociation lasers producing ${\sim}10^{21}$ photons s\textsuperscript{-1} are available commercially; industrial-scale lasers can reach $10^{23}$ s\textsuperscript{-1}.
-Below, we give details on the IR-excitation and photodissociation schemes for H\textsubscript{2}CO and CH\textsubscript{2}O\textsubscript{2}.
+In contrast, the polarization of nuclear spins in a molecular beam, via the IR-excitation method, occurs by the intramolecular transfer of rotational to nuclear polarization, via the hyperfine interaction on the ${\rm \mu s}$ timescale, and thus does not require any type of beam separation or external inhomogeneous static fields.
+The lack of need to spatially separate the spin-states in the molecular beam, the shorter polarization time, and the ability to use a long slit expansion (not possible for conventional beam-separation methods due to the inhomogeneous fields), allow the beam area $A$ and density $\rho$ to be much higher than for beam-separation methods, e.g. $A{\sim}$10-100 cm\textsuperscript{2}, and $\rho{\sim}10^{15}$ cm\textsuperscript{-3}, which are 1-2 and 4 orders of magnitude higher, respectively.
+This increase in $A$ and $\rho$ potentially allows a total production rate $Av\rho$ of up to ${\sim}10^{22}$ s\textsuperscript{-1}.
+The production rate is limited by the absorbed photons for the IR-excitation and photodissociation steps: tabletop IR-excitation and photodissociation lasers producing ${\sim}10^{21}$ photons s\textsuperscript{-1} are available commercially; industrial-scale lasers can likely reach higher.
+We note that related arguments were used to predict the production of ultrahigh densities of spin-polarized hydrogen (SPH) atoms from hydrogen halide photodissociation~\cite{sofikitis17}, and indeed $10^{19}$-$10^{20}$ SPH were observed~\cite{sofikitis18,spiliotis2021,spiliotis2021depolarization}, 8-9 orders higher than those from beam-separation methods; therefore surpassing conventional beam-separation methods by many orders of magnitude is not unprecedented.